Can Chickens Eat Apples? (Peel, Seed, Core, Flesh)

 Apples are one of chickens’ favorites because of their tastiness.
-They contain different nutrients such as magnesium, vitamins, protein, iron, etc., which help your chickens remain healthy.
-Since it’s essential to feed your chickens with healthy foods, you want to add apples to your chickens’ diet.
+They contain different nutrients such as magnesium, vitamins, iron, etc., which help your chickens remain healthy.
+Since feeding your chickens with healthy foods is essential, you want to add apples to your chickens’ diet.
 Read below what parts of apples you should give your chickens and how often.

 This article will cover